verrazzano/docs/content/en/docs/guides/lift-and-shift.md

                     # This is the URL of the database used by the WebLogic Server application
                     URL: "jdbc:mysql://mysql.tododomain.svc.cluster.local:3306/tododb"
 ```
-* (Optional) Add a path in the `tododomain-domain` `IngressTrait` to allow access to the WebLogic Server administration console
+* (Optional) Add a path in the `tododomain-domain` `IngressTrait` to allow access to the WebLogic Server administration console.
 ```yaml
                     # WLS console
                     - path: "/console"